sokratis-xyz/.github/profile/README.md

-# Sokratis : Rethinking Search for the AI Era
+# Lets Rethink Search for the AI Era

 Search is broken.
 For decades, we've been forced to think in keywords instead of concepts.
 We've learned to contort our thoughts into search-engine friendly phrases, losing nuance and context along the way.